nmshd/documentation/_docs_integrate/establish-relationships.md

 ## What's next?

 After an active Relationship between the two Identities is established, they are able to share information with each other.
 For example, they can exchange Messages.
 A possible scenario that demonstrates how a Connector can send a Message to another Identity with which it has an active Relationship is described in the [Requests via Messages]({% link _docs_integrate/requests-via-messages.md %}) scenario documentation.
+It is also possible for both Identities involved in the Relationship to [terminate the Relationship]({% link _docs_integrate/terminate-relationships.md %}) as soon as it is no longer wanted.